-- 1. A set of origin features-in this example, participant locations (point) - 2.
-A set of destination features (point) - 3.
-The Nearest Features extension for ArcView
+- 1. A set of origin features (point) (Participants in this example) - 2.
+A set of destination features (point) (Bus Stops in this example) - 3.
+If using ArcGIS ArcView Hawth's Analysis Tools for ArcGIS

-- 1. Add the roads theme and the origin/destination themes to a new view. - Go to the View menu and choose Properties.
-Set the map units and distance units appropriate for the coordinate system of the layers. - 4.
-Go to the File menu and choose Extensions.
+- 1. Add the Origin and Destination themes to a new Data Frame. - 2.
+Go to the View menu and choose Data Frame Properties.. - 3.
+Set the map units and distance units appropriate for the coordinate system of the layers - 4.
+Click OK.